Showgirls: Cult status

 The rights to show the film on television were eventually purchased by the VH1 network.
 Because of the film's frequent nudity, though, a censored version was created with black bras and panties digitally rendered to hide all exposed breasts and genitalia.
 Also, several scenes were removed entirely, shortening the movie by at least 45 minutes.
 Berkley refused to redub her lines because MGM refused to pay her fee of $250, so a noticeably different actress's voice can be heard on the soundtrack.

-As revealed on the DVD release, a sign showing the distance to Los Angeles in the last shot of the film hinted at a sequel in which Nomi takes on Hollywood.
-The film was ranked number 36 on Entertainment Weekly's 'The Top 50 Cult Movies' list.
+In 2003, the film was ranked number 36 on Entertainment Weekly's 'The Top 50 Cult Movies' list.

 The film was mentioned a few times on hit network TV shows in the late 1990s, with a mix of affection and sarcasm.
-On NBC's NewsRadio, a running joke where billionaire WNYX owner Jimmy James has a running list of potential wives made a reference to "Showgirls" when James is asked by station manager Dave Nelson about the wives' list.
-James then says it's one number shorter than previously noted because "You know that nice girl who was on Saved by the Bell?
+On NBC's NewsRadio, a running joke where billionaire WNYX owner Jimmy James has a running list of potential wives made a reference to Showgirls when James is asked by station manager Dave Nelson about the wives' list.
+James then says it is one number shorter than previously noted because "You know that nice girl who was on Saved by the Bell?
 She went and made a dirty movie!"
-In a Season 11 episode of The Simpsons, Homer and Marge go out on a date night to see the film, with Marge remarking later she liked the relationship between "Showgirl and her costume designer."
+In a Season 11 episode of The Simpsons, Homer and Marge go out on a date night to see the film after Bart becomes well-behaved from taking Focusyn.
+The scene playing was a fictional scene where a redheaded man tells Nomi that she's wasting her talent as a showgirl, with Nomi snapping, "Screw you!
+Screw everybody!" and takes her top off when the stage manager calls for showtime.
+Marge also comments that she enjoys the friendship between "showgirl [Nomi] and that seamstress [Molly]".

-Australian rapper Iggy Azalea paid homage to the film in the music video for her 2013 song "Change Your Life" featuring T.I..
+Australian rapper Iggy Azalea paid homage to the film in the music video for her 2013 song "Change Your Life" featuring T.I.
 Many visuals and costumes were recreated or inspired by the film, including the Cheetah's club setting.

+In 2019, You Don't Nomi, a documentary re-examining the film's legacy, was released.

+On March 20, 2024, the Academy Museum held a screening of Showgirls in Los Angeles, with an introduction by Berkley who received three standing ovations by the sold out audience.